 - Valid plates with current registration (commercial plates are also acceptable)

-- Current valid insurance with your name on the policy
+- Current valid insurance policy

 Some cities and states require drivers to have in-state documents.
 If you're a new driver, go to our Driver application requirements for the full list.
 If you're already approved, see Province & City Driver Info for required documents.